Improving Code Autocompletion with Transfer Learning

-\textbf{\emph{Online evaluation.}} We conducted an A/B experiment to explore the real-world impact of pretraining on code commits.
-The GPT-2 model trained on 100k \hackall{} examples was compared against a variant pretrained on all of the data from \diff{} and fine-tuned on 100k \hackall{} examples.
-Experiment 3 in table \ref{tab:ab-results} shows that the pretrained model drove an improvement of 3.62\% DCPU at \emph{p} = 0.049.

-\textbf{\emph{Experiment - varying number of fine-tuned examples.}} We also experimented with stacking the two pretrainings (first \diff{} and then \hackall{}) before fine-tuning on \hackselec{} and found that these models, whether GPT-2 or PLBART, did not show meaningful improvement over a single \hackall{} pretraining.
+We also experimented with stacking the two pretrainings (first \diff{} and then \hackall{}) before fine-tuning on \hackselec{} and found that these models, whether GPT-2 or \snippetbart{}, did not show meaningful improvement over a single \hackall{} pretraining.
 To understand why multiple pretrainings did not result in better performance, we conducted a final experiment in which the number of real-world fine-tuning examples was varied from 0\% to 100\%.
-The results are shown in Figure 3.
+The results are shown in Figure \ref{fig: domain_transfer}.

-What we found is that pretraining has a diminishing marginal benefit as the number of fine-tuning examples grows.
+What we found is that pretraining on \diff{} has a diminishing marginal benefit as the number of fine-tuning real-world completion samples grows.
 Given a small number of real-world examples, pretraining on \diff{} has a major impact.
 For example, there is an improvement of 17.25\% (37.48\% vs. 20.23\%) when we limited the number of autocompletion examples to 25k!
 However, at a certain point, given enough training data points drawn from the same distribution as our evaluation dataset, pretraining on a dataset with domain concept drift is no longer helpful.

+\textbf{\emph{Online evaluation.}} We conducted an A/B experiment to explore the real-world impact of pretraining on code commits.
+The GPT-2 model trained on 100k IDE + Autocompletion samples was compared against a variant pretrained on all of the data from \diff{} and fine-tuned on 100k IDE + Autocompletion samples.
+Experiment 3 in table \ref{tab:ab-results} (visualized in figure \ref{fig:ab-graph}) shows that the pretrained model drove an improvement of 3.62\% DCPU at \emph{p} = 0.049.

 \begin{leftbar} \textit{RQ3: Consider the case where a large training corpus is available in one language but not another.
 Can pretraining a multilingual model on the language with more training data benefit the language with less data?} \end{leftbar}